rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### Non-day cells

-From the "W&nbsp;8,000&nbsp;X&nbsp;14" edition onwards, cells in the main table which represent invalid dates (e.g. 30th February, 31st April) were filled with a pre-printed cross mark:
+From the "W&nbsp;8,000&nbsp;X&nbsp;14" version onwards, cells in the main table which represent invalid dates (e.g. 30th February, 31st April) were filled with a pre-printed cross mark:

 <a href="page_images/W_8000_X_14.non_day_crosses.jpg">
 	<img src="page_images/W_8000_X_14.non_day_crosses.jpg" style="width:800px">
 </a>

-### The "1,000&nbsp;I&nbsp;'12" Edition
+### The "1,000&nbsp;I&nbsp;'12" version

-The "1,000&nbsp;I&nbsp;'12" edition rainfall form reverted to the layout used for the 1907 and 1908 forms, just for this edition.
-The small (presumed) print-run number of 1,000 and the unusual January date perhaps indicate some sort of special print-run, perhaps accidentally using the older layout ?
+The "1,000&nbsp;I&nbsp;'12" version of the rainfall form reverted to the layout used for the 1907 and 1908 forms, just for this particular version.
+The small print-run number of 1,000 and the unusual January date perhaps indicate some sort of special print-run, perhaps accidentally using the older layout ?

 ### Retirement of Hugh Robert Mill

 Hugh Robert Mill retired in 1919, at the point when the British Rainfall Organization was amalgamated into the Met Office.

-The "W&nbsp;8,000&nbsp;IX&nbsp;17" edition is the last to refer to Mill:
+"W&nbsp;8,000&nbsp;IX&nbsp;17" is the last version to refer to Mill:

 <a href="page_images/W_8000_IX_17.last_Mill.jpg">
 	<img src="page_images/W_8000_IX_17.last_Mill.jpg" style="width:800px">
 </a>

-The "W&nbsp;6,500&nbsp;VII&nbsp;18" edition was the final one produced by the British Rainfall Organization as an independent body, and changed the Mill reference to 'The Director, British Rainfall Organization':
+"W&nbsp;6,500&nbsp;VII&nbsp;18" was the final version produced by the British Rainfall Organization as an independent body, and changed the Mill reference to 'The Director, British Rainfall Organization':

 <a href="page_images/W_6500_VII_18.the_director.jpg">